paulvivier/status/README.md

 ### Oct 6, 2025 - Race to Finish furniture
 New request in: Finish refinishing the bar.
 Prioritize.
 Installed weather trim in greenhouse on 8 windows.
 Better progress.

+humanity has perfected the exploitation of the earths resources. now we are fine timing the exploration of humans, by making a profit from our attention. advertising is merely corporate propaganda.

 ### Oct 5, 2025 - PJs Birthday
 Ripped a bunch of trim strips but only managed to seal up two and a half windows.
 Also managed to ram my head into an open window giving me a perfect cut right in the middle of my forehead.
 Old guy scar.
 Back at it today.
 Also unvarnished large shrimp boat.
 Now need to varnish so I can get framed Mon or Tues.